Rrtk2/MSB1015-Assignment-1/CONTRIBUTING.md

 #### What sort of contributions am I looking for
 As this is a personal assignment, the development needs to be performed by me (Rrtk2).
-Therefor, the community can contribute by informing me *how* I can improve in development of this, or future projects.
+Therefore, the community can contribute by informing me *how* I can improve in development of this, or future projects.

 #### How to suggest updates or new features
 Improvements can be shared via use of the issues tab.